Radon radiation - Ingressi

 Measurements must be taken in all buildings of the workplace

 Radon levels are measured using so-called passive radon dosimeters, which must be left in place for a period of at least two months.
 Every workspace must have its own dosimeter.
-The first radon measurement period under the new Finnish Radiation Act, which entered into force in December of 2018, ran until the end of May 2019, and subsequent measurement cycles run from the beginning of September until the end of May each year.
+The radon measurement period runs from the beginning of September until the end of May each year.

 In large properties, measurements must be taken from several different rooms.
 Up to two dosimeters are usually enough in open-plan industrial buildings, while one dosimeter per 200 square metres should be used in offices.

 Advice from the Finnish Radiation and Nuclear Safety Authority